iakujobi/Python-Games/Games/readMe.md

 But in case you don't know the rules, the rules are:

 - Rock beats Scissors, Scissors beats Paper, and Paper beats Rock

+# Hangman

+Hangman is a paper and pencil guessing game for two or more players.
+One player thinks of a word, phrase or sentence and the other tries to guess it by suggesting letters within a certain number of guesses.

+- In our case, the two players are CPU and you (user)
+- CPU will guess a random word from the words list in the words.py file
+- This program allows you to practice importing from another file/library and using it in your program